tonymm55/react-tech-test/README.md

 I would like to implement:

 * Add more functionality to the site to include advanced search features for improved search results.
 The search results are rudimentary currently and I'd like to investigate what the search results are based on.
-* Write more tests to ensure the application is robust and stable.
+* Write more comprehensive tests to ensure the application is robust, stable and feature tested.
 * Add some UI helpers such as providing the user with some tags that they can click to search common terms.

 ## Author